 On December 12, 2016, the Company entered into a Securities Purchase Agreement, with Eagle Equities, pursuant to which Eagle Equities purchased two 8% convertible redeemable junior subordinated promissory notes, each in the principal amount of \$100,000.
 The first note (the "December 12 Note") was funded with cash and the second note (the "December 12 Eagle Back-End Note") was initially paid for by an offsetting promissory note issued by Eagle Equities to the Company (the "December 12 Note Receivable").
 The terms of the December 12 Eagle Back-End Note require cash funding prior to any conversion thereunder.
-The December 12 Note Receivable is due December 12, 2017, unless certain conditions are not met, in which case both the December 12 Eagle Back-End Note and the December 12 Note Receivable may both be cancelled.
-Both the December 12 Note and the December 12 Eagle Back-End Note have a maturity date one year from the date of issuance upon which any outstanding principal and interest is due and payable.
-The outstanding principal amounts plus accrued interest under both the December 12 Note and the December 12 Eagle Back-End Note are convertible into the Company's common stock at a conversion price equal to 60% of the lowest closing bid price of the common stock for the ten trading days prior to the conversion, subject to adjustment in certain events.
-On April 11, 2017, the Company received payment of the December 12 Note Receivable in the amount of \$100,000 that offset the December Eagle Back-End Note.
+The December 12 Note Receivable is due December 12, 2017, unless certain conditions are not met, in which case both the December 12 Eagle Back-End Note and the December 12 Note and the December 12 Eagle Back-End Note have a maturity date one year from the date of issuance upon which any outstanding principal and interest is due and payable.
+The outstanding principal amounts plus accrued interest under both the December 12 Note Receivable in the amount of \$100,000 that offset the December 12 Note.
 Proceeds from the Note Receivable of \$5,000 were paid directly to legal fees resulting in net cash proceeds of \$95,000 received by the Company.
-As a result, the December 12 Eagle Back-End Note is now convertible.
-The December 12 Note and the December 12 Eagle Back-End Note are treated as stock settled debt under ASC 480 and accordingly the Company recorded a put premium of \$66,667 as each of the notes were funded.
-As of June 30, 2018, the outstanding principal under the December 12 Note along with \$8,296 of accrued
+As a result, the December 12 Eagle Back-End Note and purpressive of \$5,000 were paid directly to legal fees resulting in net cash proceeds of \$95,000 received by the Company.
+As a result, the December 12 Eagle Back-End Note a put premium of \$66,667 as each of the notes were funded.
+As of June 30, 2018, the outstanding principal under the December 12 Note along with \$8,296 of accrued interest was fully converted into shares of the Company's common stock.
+As of June 30, 2019, the outstanding principal under the December 12 Note and a full reduction of the put premium.